 This pedagogical project, entitled “TEMPLE – THE ART’N BE PART PROJECT”, will pursue wider societal objectives: to contribute to the empowerment of young people and the development of their capacity for reflection and judgement, to offer them attractive opportunities to discover, practise and learn, and in general to play an active role in supporting their personal and collective development, thus promoting a harmonious life path within our society.

-The form, content and general objective of the project can be defined in one sentence: “To encourage each teenager to express himself, create and transmit in order to become the actor of his life”.
+The form, content and general objective of the project can be defined in one sentence: “To encourage each adolescent to express himself, create and transmit in order to become the actor of his life”.

 The preparatory phase will take the form of different workshops that will take place through 4 different workshop modules: the Theatre module, the Sewing/Scenography module, the Dance module and the Music/Singing module.

 The intensive phase will begin with an immersion course followed by the final preparatory stage, including editing and final rehearsals at the CAPE.
 Finally, the creation and performances of the show developed by and with the young artists will take place in October 2021, marking the official opening of the CAPE season.

 Partners: Nordstad Jugend, Œuvre Nationale de Secours Grande-Duchesse Charlotte.

 A journey can be manifold.
 It can be geographical, but also literary and philosophical.
 One can travel for the taste of exploration, discovery, contemplation, a desire for adventure, a spiritual call or a poetic vocation.
 One can also travel without moving, letting the spirit wander and thus escaping while the body remains motionless.

 Through their project “Voyageurs immobiles”, the Compagnie Artezia questions the components of travel through contemporary dance.
 Curiosity, openness to the world, acceptance of difference but also imagination and experimentation.
 In order to nourish its creation and to share its knowledge, the company has carried out some of its creative work in the school environment.